MileHacker Logo

 Discover the must-visit sites that define Buraydah's character and historical importance.
 These landmarks offer insights into the city's past and present.

-The Buraydah Date Market becomes notably bustling during the annual date harvest season (August-September).
-The market showcases the region's most famous crop, offering an astonishing variety of dates and date products.
+The Buraydah Date Market becomes notably bustling during the every-year date harvest season (August-September).
+The market highlights the region'the most famous crop, offering an astonishing variety of dates and date products.
 It represents the financial and cultural heart of Al-Qassim.

 Landmark Overview

-• King Abdullah National Park: A large, modern park with expansive green spaces, fountains, and recreational areas.
+• King Abdullah National Park: A large, modern park with expansive green spaces, fountains, and for leisure areas.
 Well-liked by families and evening strolls.

 • Al-Qassim Museum: Houses artifacts from pre-Islamic times to the modern era, tracing the region's development.